 Spread the seasoned bread crumb mixture over the tops of the halibut steaks and bake in the oven for 6-10 minutes depending on the size and thickness of the halibut.
 My two steaks were not the same size so I took the first one out 8 minutes and the larger one out after 10 minutes.
 Make sure not to overcook the fish.
 It should be slightly flaky with a moist interior.

-Question for Discussion: What's your favorite white fish?
+What's your favorite way to fix halibut or other white fish?

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 However, I ONLY recommend helpful products that I myself would use.
 And I'm really picky about what I share with you guys.
 Because I myself am super choosy about what I buy and consume.
 Recommending products that I love or want to own helps me cover the costs of running this blog and keep providing you with free, helpful information.
 And it costs nothing extra for you.
 Thanks!